oracle-livelabs/em-omc/oci-sql-performance-watch/sqlwatch-features/sqlwatch-features.md

 This lab assumes you have already completed the following:
 - An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account

-## Task 1: Getting Started with SQL Performance Watch
+## Task 1: Getting started with SQL Performance Watch

 1. Login to the Oracle Cloud Console, change the region to **US West (San Jose)** region, if you are not in the **US West (San Jose)** region on the top right corner, refer to Image.
 Click the **Navigation Menu** in the upper left, navigate to **Observability & Management** and choose **SQL Performance Watch** service to go the SQL Performance Watch page.